numba/numba/docs/src/CUDAJit.rst

 Shared Memory
 ------------------

 For maximum performance, a CUDA kernel needs to use shared memory for manual caching of data.
-CUDA JIT supports the use of `cuda.shared.array(shape, dtype)` for specifying an numpy-array-like object inside a kernel.
+CUDA JIT supports the use of ``cuda.shared.array(shape, dtype)`` for specifying an NumPy-array-like object inside a kernel.

 For example:::